 Holden Village invites teaching faculty from around the globe to engage in conversation about theology, justice, peacemaking, ecology, the arts, music, philosophy, the sciences, and more.
-Most programs with teaching faculty occur during the summer months.
-However, Holden also invites faculty to teach sessions throughout the rest of the year, especially for specially-scheduled events like Women's Retreat and the Spring and Fall Work Weeks.
+Most programs lead by visiting teaching faculty occur during the summer months.
+However, Holden also invites faculty to teach sessions throughout the rest of the year including special events like Women's Retreat and the Spring and Fall Work Weeks.

 Holden's Art Studios are staffed year-round and offer opportunities for weaving, pottery, and more.
 Open studio time is available, and classes for beginners are held often, especially during the summer months.
 The Art Studio staff often also hold additional classes – past offerings have included star-making, meditative painting, batik, basics of drawing, and more.

 Holden offers environmental learning sessions through the Village Naturalist, who leads daily educational sessions during the summer months and occasional sessions throughout the year.
-Past sessions have included Fire Ecology Hikes, Mine Remediation Walk and Discussion, and Plant Identification walks.
-Additional information about natural history around Holden is available in Holden's Hike Haus.
+Past sessions have included Fire Ecology Hikes, Mine Remediation Walk, and Discussion, Plant Identification walks, observations of macroinvertebrates in Railroad Creek.
+Additional information about the natural history around Holden is available in The Cabin/Hike Haus.